Fantastic Four: First Steps (comic): Reception

 According to review aggregator Comic Book Roundup, Fantastic Four: First Steps received a 7.9 out of 10, based on 4 reviews.

 David Brooke at AIPT gave the comic a 7.5 out of 10, enjoying the in-universe aspects of the comic and referred to it as a celebration of the Fantastic Four, though noted the story similarities to The Fantastic Four #1.
 He found the comic's art to be uneven.
 Casey Loving from TheWrap noted how the comic helped introduce the characteristics of each member of the Fantastic Four for readers ahead of the film.
 He noted a difference to the team's costumes in the comic from those seen in promotional material for the film.

 Praise was given to the team's response to Mole Man's imprisonment and their subsequent conversations.
 Brooke referred to it as "a wholesome and diplomatic turn that shows this team isn't about jailing every villain, but finding reasonable solutions".
 Loving felt the moment showed "an increase in focus and agency" for Sue Storm compared to how the character was written in the early issues of the Fantastic Four comics.
-He was hopeful that it indicated Sue would have a larger and "more well-rounded" presence in the film after the previous film adaptations saw the character take a lesser role.
+He was hopeful that it indicated Storm would have a larger and "more well-rounded" presence in the film after the previous film adaptations saw the character take a lesser role.
 Tom Chapman from Den of Geek believed since the comic prominently featured Elder, the character would have a limited role in the film.